Policies

 Does Hand to Hold accept advertising?

-Because Hand to Hold is a 501(c)3 organization, it accepts sponsorships for promotion in place of advertising.
+Because Hand to Hold is a 501(c)3 organization, it accepts sponsorships in place of advertising.

 Sponsorship Policy

 We accept sponsorships in exchange for promoting products and services we deem to be of interest to our supporters and which are in keeping with our editorial policy of parent empowerment, sound science and medical accuracy.
 Hand to Hold is funded through grants, sponsorships, events and donations from individuals, families and organizations.
-Its sponsors typically include medical device companies, pharmaceutical companies, consumer product companies and health care providers that target the unique medical needs preemies and their families have.
-Sponsorship denotes a financial commitment to support a selected area of the web site, specific space on the blog, Hand to Hold program or fundraising event.
-Sponsorship will be noted via a clearly marked image at the top of the sponsored pages or as a list of sponsors on an event page.
-Visit Hand to Hold’s sponsors.
+Our sponsors typically include medical device companies, pharmaceutical companies, consumer product companies and health care providers that target the unique medical needs of NICU babies and their families.
+Sponsorship denotes a financial commitment to support a selected area of the website, podcasts, Hand to Hold program or fundraising event.
+Sponsorship will be noted via a clearly marked image.

 Exclusions